craws/OpenAtlas/sphinx/source/technical/api_parameter.rst

    :stub-columns: 1

    * - Format
-     - integer
+     - integer, multiple
    * - Description
-     - * Output will be filtered by chosen type ID and only entities with this type ID will be displayed.
+     - | Output will be filtered by chosen type ID.
+       | Only entities with this type ID will be displayed.
-       * The relation is in logical OR.
+       | The relation is in logical OR.
    * - Values
      - e.g. 90